Emily Lazar

 Emily B. Lazar is an American mastering engineer.
 She is the founder, president, and chief mastering engineer of The Lodge, an audio mastering facility that has operated in New York City's Greenwich Village since 1997.
 She won a Grammy Award for Best Engineered Album, Non-Classical for Beck's album Colors, becoming the first female mastering engineer to win in this category.

 Early life and education

 Lazar was born and raised in New York.
 She earned a Bachelor of Arts Degree in Creative Writing and Music from Skidmore College, graduating cum laude with honors distinction in her major.
 During college, she wrote music, played in bands, and worked as a freelance engineer, producer and mixer.
-After college, Lazar worked in some of New York City's most prominent studios.
+After college, Lazar worked at recording studios in New York City.
 Later she earned a Master of Music Degree from New York University's prestigious Music Technology program.
 While there, she pursued Tonmeister studies and was awarded a Graduate Fellowship.
 Lazar's thesis on Sonic Solutions, combined with an internship at Sony Classical, eventually led to a position at New York City based mastering facility, Masterdisk.